Idaho First Time Home Buyer — FHA and Zero Down in Idaho

 If you have good credit, don’t worry about the FHA maximums.
 You can get a conventional mortgage loan in that case.
 So our example couple– with good credit– doesn’t have to worry about the Boise County maximum.

 Can I Buy a Home with Zero Down?

-In most cases, YES!
-The beautiful state of Idaho has a great Bond department, Idaho Housing and Finance Association (IHFA).
+Idaho Housing Agency offers 100% (no money down) financing for Rural Development and V.A.
+Loans.
+Otherwise .5% of the borrowers own money is required but gift funds from a relative are allowed in most cases to cover the down payment.
+George Tallabas is also well known for his ability to convince the seller to pay your closing costs.
+Idaho First Time Home Buyer Programs are great and the beautiful state of Idaho has a great Bond department, Idaho Housing and Finance Association (IHFA).
 IHFA has a Conventional, 30 year loan with up to 100% financing.
-Like FHA, this loan requires that the buyer be within certainguidelines for income and purchase price.
-For buyers that are above the income limits there are still options for 100% financing.
+Like FHA, this loan requires that the buyer be within certain guidelines for income and purchase price.
+For buyers that are above the income limits there are still options.
 Ask George if he can refer you to a lender that will you give you more information on this.

 If you are an Idaho First Time Home Buyer Call George Tallabas today and find the perfect dream home in your exact price range.
 George Tallabas’ cell phone number is (208) 880-2333.

 Boise/Ada County Assisted Home Ownership Program (AHOP) (Hobbler Place Subdivision)

 $25,000 (208) 345-4907